 International Study Center

-Before you join us at the International Study Center, you’ll need to make sure you’ve done a few important things.
+Before you join us in the Global Gateway Program, you’ll need to make sure you’ve done a few important things:

-The first thing to do after you receive an offer from the International Study Center is to pay your deposit.
+The first thing to do after you receive an offer is pay your deposit.
 You must do this in order to confirm your place.
 You can then begin the student visa process.
 To see what payment is required, and pay it online, visit our Fees page.

 There are a few important documents you should keep in your hand luggage, to keep them safe and make sure they are easily accessible when you need them.
 These are: